xdaco/ubuntu-hotspot/README.md

 Download installer.
 Download hotspot
-open terminal in the downloaded folder. and type:
+open terminal in the downloaded folder and type:

 $ sudo chmod a+x installer